MattesGroeger/as3-cheats/README.md

 This library is compiled against *as3-signals-v0.7*.
 The SWC is included in the download file.
 More information regarding as3-signals can be [found here](https://github.com/robertpenner/as3-signals).

+**Known issues**

+The CheatLib only supports the english keyboard layout.
+There is no support for other keyboard layouts planned so far.

 Usage
 -----